Dominic Calvert-Lewin: Youth

 Calvert-Lewin played youth international football for England at under-20 and under-21 levels.
 In total, he scored six goals in 15 games for the under-20 team, and seven goals in 17 games for the under-21 team.

 Calvert-Lewin made his England under-20 debut on 1 September 2016, in a 1–1 draw against Brazil, which he followed up by scoring in his second appearance, in a 2–1 loss three days later.
 He later scored against Germany U20 (twice) and Senegal U20.

 Calvert-Lewin was selected to play for England in the 2017 FIFA U-20 World Cup in South Korea.
 He scored two goals in the tournament; his first was the first goal of tournament for England scored in the match against Argentina, the last was the winning goal in the final as they beat Venezuela 1–0.
-He joined Geoff Hurst and Martin Peters as the only England players to score in a World Cup Final.
+He joined Geoff Hurst and Martin Peters as the only England players to score in a World Cup final.

 On 27 May 2019, Calvert-Lewin was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship.

 Senior

 Calvert-Lewin received his first England call-up by Gareth Southgate on 1 October 2020 after scoring eight goals in five appearances, including two hat-tricks, for Everton in the opening weeks of the 2020–21 season.
 He scored with a header in his maiden appearance for England, a 3–0 friendly win against Wales at Wembley Stadium on 8 October.
-He scored his first brace on 26 March 2021, in a 5–0 win against San Marino.
+He scored his first brace on 25 March 2021, in a 5–0 win against San Marino.

 Style of play

 Sheffield United staff Keith Briggs and Neill Collins reacted positively about Calvert-Lewin, including his attitude, while Chris Short described him as "football mad and a special talent."
 Manager Nigel Clough said of him: "He's a big lad who is good technically for the stage he's at and he's going to win headers against anybody", while manager Nigel Adkins described Calvert-Lewin's impressive performance in a training session: "He took the ball with his back to goal, controlled it and popped an overhead kick straight in the top corner.
 Brilliant stuff."
-Carlo Ancelotti suggested Calvert-Lewin has all the qualities to be a top striker: "He is fantastic with the head, clever in the box and sharp.
+Carlo Ancelotti, who managed Calvert-Lewin at Everton, suggested that he has all the qualities to be a top striker: "He is fantastic with the head, clever in the box and sharp.
 I think he is going to be at the top in England and in Europe."